CharlieHdzMx/CharlieHdzMx.github.io/_posts/2021-05-08-Autosar_CyberSecurity.md

 Digital signatures are mainly used by **certifications**.
 Certifications are mechanisms to ensure that one data-sending component is allowed to send those data.
 Certifications might contain personal data from the sender (for example IDs, sensitive information) to be identified, this personal data can have expiration time.

 The automotive industry permits secure interaction of the ECU with diagnostic tools or external *back-ends* using certifications.
 This ECU access is supported by different certifications for each access level (Root, Tester, Checker, …).

+## Hash function
+A hash function takes one input value with variable length, then the hash maps the output with a predefined length to represent the fingerprint of data.
+A secure hash function is infeasible to the inverse computation of the output and it is infeasible when two inputs cannot yield to the same mapped output.
+Hash functions are not defined as cybersecurity mechanisms but are very important as a complement to some real security mechanisms.
+Usually hash are the transport entity of a private key signature that later is verified against the public key signature that is locally addressed.

 # Cybersecurity use cases on the Automotive industry
 ## Flash Programming